elohimfr/git_version_control_course/README.md

 I want ham for dinner tonight.

-For example, in this first version of the file we will say that the cat goes woof.
+For example, in this first version of the file we will say that the cat goes mieow.